lesibius/F-Option-Pricing/README.md

 The only goal that I set forth for myself was that the program should be only coded using functional programming features of F#.

 In term of speed, the first version of this code used list<float> and was quite slow.
-The latest version use immutable arrays, although my own constraint forbided me to use immutability.
+The latest version use immutable arrays, although my own constraint forbad me to use this feature.
 It takes approximately 5 minutes to generate 100'000 trajectories of 1'000 asset prices (thus 100m points).

+For now, three models are available to price options:
+<li>The Bachelier process (arithmetic brownian motion)
+<li>The Black-Scholes process (geometric brownian motion)
+<li>The SABR model (stochastic volatility)